rose1264/big-o-approximation-immersive-alum/README.md

 Now, if we can exclude something like n^2 when n approaches infinity, we can also exclude anything that we multiply n by.
 It just doesn't make the type of impact that we care about.
 We care about things that change our formula by a factor of n when **n approaches infinity**.
 So compared to that, any number you multiply our formula by will be insignificant.

-In summary, when considering asymptotic time complexity we: only look to the term with the largest exponent; only consider the worse case scenario; and ignore coefficients as well as any smaller terms.
+In summary, when considering asymptotic time complexity, we: only look to the term with the largest exponent; only consider the worse case scenario; and ignore coefficients as well as any smaller terms.

 We call this big O.